ExtCore/ExtCore-Docs/getting_started/tutorial_simple.rst

 Empty project is created.

-Open project.json file and add dependencies to ExtCore.WebApplication version 1.0.0-beta2 and Microsoft.Extensions.Configuration.Json version 1.0.0.
+Open project.json file and add dependencies on ExtCore.WebApplication version 1.0.0-beta2 and on Microsoft.Extensions.Configuration.Json version 1.0.0.
 After that ``dependencies`` section of your project.json file should look like this: